-Nondiscrimination, Societal Obligations, and Continuity of Care help to manage and facilitate essentially all aspects of pediatric care.
+Nondiscrimination, Societal Obligations, and Continuity of Care

+The AAP believes that the medical care of infants, children, and adolescents should be delivered or directed by well-trained pediatricians who provide primary care and help to manage and facilitate essentially all aspects of pediatric care.
 A pediatrician has broad authority to enter into or decline a medical relationship with a family except in emergency situations.
-Once a relationship is established, however, the pediatrician should assume responsibility for the medical care of the child and also recognize when the child needs to be referred to a pediatric medical subspecialist, pediatric surgical specialist, or other physician or qualified clinician for diagnosis or treatment of a condition or symptom complex outside of the physician's scope of practice (self-awareness/knowledge of limits).18
+Once a relationship is established, however, the pediatrician should assume responsibility for the medical care of the child and also recognize when the child needs to be referred to a pediatric medical subspecialist, pediatric surgical specialist, or other physician or qualified clinician for diagnosis or treatment of a condition or symptom complex outside of the physician's scope of practice (self-awareness/knowledge of limits).